lazypuff/DMF_in_DRP/README.md

 # DMF_in_DRP

-This is the git web for the paper "On the Role of Drug Molecular Fingerprints in Drug Response Prediction: A Comprehensive Investigation via Machine Learning Methods".
+This is the git web for the paper "Drug Molecular Representations for Drug Response Predictions: A Comprehensive Investigation via Machine Learning Methods".

 ## To-Do Lists
 data